ANALYSIS-From stocks to bitcoin, soaring US yields cast shadow over risk asset rally

 Strong economic growth has spurred expectations that the Federal Reserve will leave rates higher for longer, pushing Treasury yields this month to their highest levels since 2007.
 That climb has made them harder to ignore for holders of stocks and other speculative assets, which have rallied for most of the year even as yields moved steadily higher.

-The S&P 500 has lost 4% this month as the U.S. benchmark 10-year Treasury yield US10YT=RR climbed to a more than 15-year high of 4.35% on Monday.
+The S&P 500 has lost 4% this month as the U.S. benchmark 10-year Treasury yield US10YT=RR climbed to a more than 15-year high of 4.366% on Tuesday.
 Meanwhile, the S&P 500 technology sector .SPLRCT has dropped 5.7%, bitcoin BTC=BTSP has fallen over 10% and the ARK Innovation ETF ARKK.P - a bastion of many high-growth names - has dropped 18.5%.
-Stocks were broadly higher on Monday, with the S&P 500 up 0.7% on the day.
+Stocks rose on Monday, with the S&P 500 closing up 0.7% and futures ESc1 pointed to a further rise on Tuesday.

 Higher Treasury yields - which move inversely to bond prices - can take the shine off speculative assets by offering investors attractive payouts on an investment seen as basically risk free because it is backed by the U.S. government.
 Rising rates also increase the cost of capital throughout the economy, making it more difficult for everyone from individuals to companies to service debt.